mrisc32/mc1/docs/video_logic.md

 ## Video control program

 A video control program (VCP) is a sequence of video control commands.
+See the [VCP examples](../tools/vcp-as/examples) for what a VCP can look like.

 The only way to alter the color palette or any of the video control registers is via a VCP.